michael-oloruntobi/spikers/Readme.md

 # Social Connect Test Automation

 ## Overview
 This project contains automated tests for the Social Connect feature using Playwright.
 The tests validate social media integrations, such as YouTube authentication and profile verification.

+The architecture of this project is designed to ensure **maintainability**, **scalability**, and **readability**.
+Key architectural choices include:

+1. **Page Object Model (POM)**:
+   - The project uses the Page Object Model pattern to encapsulate interactions with specific pages or components (e.g., the Google login page or the YouTube connection flow).
+   - This approach centralizes locators and actions, making tests easier to maintain and reducing code duplication.

+2. **Environment Variables**:
+   - Sensitive data (e.g., credentials, URLs) is stored in a `.env` file and accessed via environment variables.
+   - This ensures security and flexibility across different environments (e.g., local, CI/CD).

+3. **Modular Design**:
+   - The project is organized into modular directories:
+     - `tests/`: Contains test files.
+     - `pages/`: Contains Page Object Model classes for interacting with specific pages or components.
+     - `utils/`: Contains utility functions (e.g., authentication helpers).
+   - This modular structure makes it easy to add new tests or extend functionality.

+4. **Error Handling and Debugging**:
+   - Playwright’s built-in features (e.g., screenshots, tracing, and retries) are leveraged to simplify debugging and improve test reliability.
+   - Tests are designed to handle errors gracefully, with clear error messages and fallback mechanisms.

+5. **Continuous Integration (CI)**:
+   - The project includes a GitHub Actions workflow to run tests automatically on every push or pull request.
+   - Environment variables are securely managed using GitHub Secrets.

+6. **Scalability**:
+   - The architecture is designed to support additional test cases and integrations (e.g., other social media platforms) without significant refactoring.

+---

 ## Prerequisites
 Ensure you have the following installed before running the tests: